 At work, Montgomery Ward had been purchasing and giving away coloring books each year for Christmas, and this year they decided to make their own to save money.
 They approached Bob May and asked him to write a story.

 He submitted the story to his boss, who was worried about the red nose, fearing the association with drinking and drunkenness.
-But Bob believed in his vision, and took his friend Denver Gillen, who worked in Montgomery Ward’s art department, to the Lincoln Park Zoo to create a sketch of Rudolf based on a real reindeer.
+But Bob believed in his vision, and took his friend Denver Gillen, who worked in Montgomery Ward’s art department, to the Lincoln Park Zoo to create a sketch of Rudolph based on a real reindeer.

 The illustrations gave life to the story, and it was quickly approved for distribution.

-Montgomery Ward distributed 2.4 million copies of their Rudolf booklet in 1939.
+Montgomery Ward distributed 2.4 million copies of their Rudolph booklet in 1939.
 In spite of wartime paper shortages, which curtailed printing over the next few years, they still printed 6 million copies by the end of 1946.

 Finally, a major publisher approached Montgomery Ward wanting to purchase rights to print an updated version of the story.
 Knowing that May was deeply in debt from Evelyn’s medical bills, Montgomery Ward’s corporate president, Sewell Avery, turned the copyright over to May in January 1947 in an unprecedented gesture of generosity.

 That year it was printed commercially, featured in theaters as a 9-minute cartoon, and gained huge popularity.
-May’s brother-in-law, songwriter Johnny Marks, wrote the lyrics and melody for a song based on the Character, titled “Rudolf the Red-nosed Reindeer.”
+May’s brother-in-law, songwriter Johnny Marks, wrote the lyrics and melody for a song based on the Character, titled “Rudolph the Red-nosed Reindeer.”

 The song was originally turned down by Bing Crosby and Dinah Shore, but was finally recorded by Gene Autry and became a phenomenal success.
 It sold more records than any other Christmas song, with the exception of “White Christmas.”